-HIV is a type of virus.
-It damages the immune system, which keeps your body healthy.
-HIV can’t be cured, but there is effective HIV treatment available.
+HIV is a virus that damages the immune system.
+It can’t be cured, but there is effective HIV treatment available.

-Without treatment, your immune system will become weak.
-Eventually, you will start becoming ill.
-These illnesses are a sign that you have AIDS, a syndrome caused by HIV infection.
-You cannot catch AIDS and there is no AIDS test.
+Without treatment, your immune system will become weak and eventually you will start becoming ill.
+Particular AIDS defining illnesses can be a sign that you have developed AIDS, a syndrome caused by HIV infection.

 HIV stands for Human Immunodeficiency Virus.
 It was identified in the early 1980s and belongs to a group of viruses called retroviruses.

 HIV stops the body’s immune system working properly.
-It does this by getting inside cells (called CD4 or T-cells) in our immune system.
-HIV destroys or damages these cells, makes copies of itself and then goes on to infect and destroy or damage more cells.
+It does this by getting inside cells called CD4 or T-cells.
+HIV destroys or damages these cells, makes copies of itself and then infects and destroys or damages more cells.

 AIDS stands for Acquired Immune Deficiency Syndrome.

-If HIV isn't treated, the gradual weakening of the immune system it causes leaves the body vulnerable to serious illnesses it would normally be able to fight off.
+If HIV isn't treated, the gradual weakening of the immune system will leave the body vulnerable to illnesses it would normally be able to fight off.

-In the UK, if you develop certain AIDS-defining illnesses or opportunistic infections, you are diagnosed as having AIDS – sometimes also called ‘late-stage HIV’.
+In the UK, if you develop certain AIDS-defining illnesses or opportunistic infections, you are diagnosed as having AIDS – sometimes called late-stage HIV.

 AIDS is not considered a disease, but a syndrome – a collection of different signs and symptoms, all caused by the same virus, HIV.

-If you've developed an AIDS-defining illness, this doesn't mean you're on a one-way path to illness and death.
+If you've developed an AIDS-defining illness, this doesn't mean you cannot make a good recovery.
 Thanks to HIV treatment, many people who were diagnosed as having AIDS in the past are now living long and healthy lives.